Frequently Asked Questions about CiteLinker/Uresolver

 8. Why did I get no hits when I clicked on "Holdings in Unitec Library Catalogue"?
 I'm sure Unitec must own this - what happened?

-The Article Linker option for checking availability in the Unitec Library Catalogue is a very convenient feature that works most of the time, but it isn't 100% accurate.
+The Cite Linker option for checking availability in the Unitec Library Catalogue is a very convenient feature that works most of the time, but it isn't 100% accurate.
 Because of differences in cataloging and indexing practices, the search will occasionally not find materials that Unitec does own.
-Think of Article Linker as a convenient shortcut most of the time, but if it turns up no results you should try searching the catalogue yourself.
+Think of Cite Linker as a convenient shortcut most of the time, but if it turns up no results you should try searching the catalogue yourself.
 If you do not find what you are looking for, ask a librarian for help - Contact Us.

 9. What do I do when I get a "bad URL" or "Error 404", or some other "not found" message?

-If the article you need is a very recent article from a journal, it's possible the article has not been loaded on the journal publisher's web site, so Article Linker cannot retrieve it.
+If the article you need is a very recent article from a journal, it's possible the article has not been loaded on the journal publisher's web site, so Cite Linker cannot retrieve it.
 Unfortunately, you have to wait for the publisher to add it to their site.
 Another problem could be that our UResolver links are not functioning properly and need to be updated.
 Please let us know about any problems: Contact Us

 You need to put all the article details into the form.
 See how to use the article linker form.